 Performance for Dementia Post-Diagnostic Support (PDS) had shown an improvement until October 2015 (year lag time) when the standard was outwith 10% tolerance.
-This improved in November and December 2015.
-Reporting of this standard commenced in September 2015.
+This has since improved.

 - A short term working group is looking at improving delivery of PDS, this multidisciplinary group has representation within the Focus on Dementia project, the lead body in supporting PDS processes. - We have been accepted as a reporting pilot to will influence national data collection.
-This work is being undertaken in partnership with ISD Data tool which was reviewed in October 2016 and has now been formalised into the National programme. - Post Diagnostic Support Excellence Programme has provided the basis for further training for staff and informed the action plan regarding further learning.
-This commenced at the end of August and is still being delivered.
+This work is being undertaken in partnership with ISD data tool which was reviewed in October 2016 and has now been formalised into the National programme. - Post Diagnostic Support Excellence Programme has provided the basis for further training for staff and informed the action plan regarding further learning.
+The final cohort of staff were trained in March 2017.